jdheyburn/jdheyburn.co.uk/content/blog/alerting-on-nhs-coronavirus-vaccine-updates-with-huginn/index.md

 {{< figure src="huginn-account-setup.png" link="huginn-account-setup.png" class="center" caption="" alt="Huginn account setup page with the form filled in with email address and password.
 The invitation code is populated with try-huginn" >}}

+When you get through to the main page, I suggest disabling the agents that are there already to prevent some problems later on.

 ### Website agent

 From the Huginn home page, create a new agent, where the type will be Website Agent.